PartCycleTech/partcycle-api-fixtures/README.md

 Currently supported flex params:
 - `id` | any non-empty string

+### File path conventions

+It is recommended that the directories correspond to url parameters, and that the file name end with the type of request (e.g. `get`,`post` etc.).
+If there are multiple fixtures with the same url and request type, they can be differentiated with the first part of the file name.
+The file names should always have the `.json` extension.

+Some examples:
+- POST `explosion/floral/drifter` => `explosion/floral/drifter/post.json`
+- GET `explosion/floral/drifter` => `explosion/floral/drifter/maximum-get.json`
+- GET `explosion/floral/drifter` => `explosion/floral/drifter/pilot-get.json`

 ## Usage

 Using these fixtures will require both inserting these fixtures into an existing codebase, and then using a library to integrate them with an existing framework.
 The recommended way to add these fixtures to a repository is to use [git submodules](https://git-scm.com/docs/git-submodule).